muratk3n/thirdwave/en/tweets/2019/week33.md

 space some thing become "far" that we are shocked at the comm at a "long distance".

-There is no spooky action: "at a distance", cuz there is no distance (behind the curtain).
+There is no spooky action "at a distance", cuz there is no distance (behind the curtain).

 *2019-8-11 20:43:4*